 Further information on GSMR Regulations 7(4) and 7(10)

 Regulation 7(4) of GSMR states:

 'Where any gas escapes from a network the person conveying the gas in the part of the network from which the gas escapes shall, as soon as is reasonably practicable after being so informed of the escape, attend the place where the gas is escaping, and within 12 hours of being so informed of the escape, he shall prevent the gas escaping.'

-Further information about GSMR, including the full text of the Regulations, is available in HSE publication L80 'A guide to the Gas Safety (Management) Regulations 1996'.
+Further information about GSMR, is available in HSE publication L80 'A guide to the Gas Safety (Management) Regulations 1996'.